vvzvlad/thoth/README.md

 # thoth
-thoth is a database for life server that stores visited pages with data
+thoth is a database-for-life chome app server that stores visited pages with data